ryanblock/update-notifier-cjs/readme.md

 # update-notifier-cjs

-> Update notifications for your CLI app, maintained in CJS
+> Update notifications for your CLI app, maintained in CommonJS (CJS)

 ![](screenshot.png)